 Earlier this year, Caroline played the role of Jerusha Abbott in Monumental Theatre Company's production of the off-Broadway musical, Daddy Long Legs, directed by Helen Hayes Award-nominated Michael Windsor.
 Among her reviews ...

 Late last year, Caroline played the role of Sylvia in Shaina Taub's musical adaptation of As You Like It , a DC premiere at The Keegan Theatre.
 This was Caroline's 4th production at The Keegan Theatre.

 In November, Caroline was a featured performer at TheatreWashington's Show Tunes & Cocktails at the Beacon Bar & Grill.
-She was also featured in a special musical performance at the Keegan Theatre's 3rd Annual Gala and Silent Auction.
+She has also recently performed in the annual galas of 1st Stage and Keegan Theatre.

 Caroline trained at several prestigious programs, including Shakespeare's Globe Theatre (classical acting) and the Royal Academy of Music (singing) in London.
 In New York, she was a student in the Tepper Program, a highly regarded advanced acting and musical theatre program founded by Tony award-winning producer Arielle Tepper Madover.
 She was awarded the 2012 Jerry Gershman Award for Comedic Acting by the Syracuse University Drama faculty, chaired by Ralph Zito.

 The Hollywood Reporter recently named Syracuse University as one of the top 5 acting schools in the United States.
 (May 24, 2017)